-3.(1) This paragraph applies to determine whether a person is an exempt person for the purpose of carrying on any activity which constitutes reserved instrument activities.

-(2) The person is exempt if the person prepares the instruments or applications in the course of the person's duty as a public officer.
+- 3.(1) This paragraph applies to determine whether a person is an exempt person for the purpose of carrying on any activity which constitutes reserved instrument activities (subject to paragraph 7). - (2) The person is exempt if the person prepares the instruments or applications in the course of the person's duty as a public officer. - (3) The person ("E") is exempt if- - (a) E is an individual, - © Government of Gibraltar (www.gibraltarlaws.gov.gi)

-- (3) The person ("E") is exempt if- - (a) E is an individual, - (b) E carries on the activity at the direction and under the supervision of another individual ("P"), - (c) when E does so, P and E are connected, - (d) P is entitled to carry on the activity, and - (e) P is an Authorised Person in relation to the activity and takes responsibility for E. - (4) For the purposes of sub-paragraph (3), P and E are connected if- - (a) P is E's employer or a partner, director or shareholder in the firm or company which employs E, - (b) P is a fellow employee of E,

-(5) The person is exempt to the extent that the activity consists of the preparation of any instrument which relates to an existing tenancy which is, or which the person believes on reasonable grounds to be, such a tenancy.

-(6) The person is exempt to the extent that the activity carried on by the person is also a reserved legal activity within sub-paragraph (3) and the person is in relation to that activity-

-- (a) an Authorised Person; or - (b) an exempt person.

-(7) The person is exempt if the person is employed merely to engross the instrument or application.

-(8) The person is exempt if the person-
+- (b) E carries on the activity at the direction and under the supervision of another individual ("P"), - (c) when E does so, P and E are connected, and - (d) P is entitled to carry on the activity, otherwise than by virtue of sub-paragraph (9). - (4) For the purposes of sub-paragraph (3), P and E are connected if- - (a) P is E's employer or a partner, director or shareholder in the firm or company which employs E, - (b) P is a fellow employee of E, - (5) The person is exempt to the extent that the activity consists of the preparation of any instrument which relates to an existing tenancy which is, or which the person believes on reasonable grounds to be, such a tenancy. - (6) The person is exempt to the extent that the activity carried on by the person is also a reserved legal activity within sub-paragraph (7) and the person is- - (a) authorised to carry on that activity by the LSRA in relation to the activity, - (b) an exempt person in relation to that activity by virtue of paragraph 1 or 2 of this Schedule. - (7) The activities are- - (a) the exercise of a right of audience; - (b) the conduct of litigation. - (8) The person is exempt if the person is employed merely to engross the instrument or application. - (9) The person is exempt if the person is an individual who carries on the activity otherwise than for, or in expectation of, any fee, gain or reward. - (10) The person is exempt if the person- - (a) is an officer or an employee of a trustee licensed by the Gibraltar Financial Services Commission, and provided that such instruments do not relate to the assignment, conveyance, transfer or disposition of real property in Gibraltar or of an interest therein.

-- (a) is an officer or an employee of a trustee licensed by the Gibraltar Financial Services Commission, and - (b) is drawing up instruments relating to the real or personal estate of a trust under its management, or of a company ultimately owned by such a trust, provided that such instruments do not relate to the assignment, conveyance, transfer or disposition of real property in Gibraltar or of an interest therein.
+(b) is drawing up instruments relating to the real or personal estate of a trust under its management, or of a company ultimately owned by such a trust,